riveSunder/fractal_persistence/docs/al24_slide_003.md

 </div>

-### If we want more accurate simulation, all we have to do is add more compute!
+### If we want more accurate simulation, all we have to do is use more compute!

 {:style="text-align:center;"}
 [Previous slide](https://rivesunder.github.io/fractal_persistence/al24_slide_002) -- [Supporting resources](https://rivesunder.github.io/fractal_persistence) -- [Next slide](https://rivesunder.github.io/fractal_persistence/al24_slide_004)